-Information on the following embroidery projects may be found further down this page-
+Information on the following embroidery and knitting projects may be found further down this page-

 Update to Merseyside “Growth” exhibition